Authorization Services

 client3

-• Any user that belongs to the demo realm, like elisabeth, can browse the application except the VETERINARIANS resource.
+• Any user that belongs to the demo realm, like elisabeth, can browse the application except for the VETERINARIANS resource.

 quarkus petclinic menu